 IDC's Hosting and Colocation Services examines the dynamics of the rapidly evolving hosting and data center/colocation services market.
 Managed hosting and cloud infrastructure services are converging as businesses incorporate hybrid IT architecture.
 Managed hosting and neutral colocation services provide a more flexible and optimization-oriented approach to the strategic and practical issues of establishing such as digital and ecommerce/web presence and leveraging distributed cloud applications.
 IDC's Hosting and Colocation Services explores end users' evolution from standalone hosting and toward hybrid IT environments, analyzes market trends related to hybrid and multicloud access, and tracks shifts in the service provider landscape, including partnerships between "traditional" hosting providers and the hyperscale IaaS giants.

-- Content delivery network (CDN) services
+- Colocation and network interconnection services

 - U.S. Hosting Infrastructure Services Forecast and Analysis

-- Content Delivery Network Services Forecast and Analysis
+- U.S. Colocation Services: Forecast and Analysis

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.